 - I Open the Free Mesh Parameters dialog box from the Mesh menu. - 2 On the Global page, click the Custom mesh size button, and then set Maximum element size to 0.0004 and Element growth rate to 1.5. - 3 Click the Subdomain tab. - 4 Select Subdomain 2 from the Subdomain selection list.
-Set Maximum element size to 0.0001. - 5 Click Remesh and then OK.
+Set Maximum element size to 0.0001. - 5 Click Remesh, then click OK.

-- I Open the Solver Parameters dialog box from the Solve menu. - 2 In the Time stepping area, set Times to 0:0.02:1.5, Relative tolerance to 0.001, and Absolute tolerance to 0.0001. - 3 Click OK. - 4 Click the Solve button on the Main toolbar.
+- I Open the Solver Parameters dialog box from the Solve menu. - 2 In the Time stepping area, set Times to range (0,0.02,1.5), Relative tolerance to 0.001, and Absolute tolerance to 0.0001. - 3 On the Time Stepping page, select Free from the Time steps taken by solver list.
+The default CFL number-based time step uses a viscous time scale as a lower limit.
+This limit is not suitable when using the viscosity to model a solid. - 4 Click OK - 5 Click the Solve button on the Main toolbar.

-To create the image in Figure 6-4, do the following steps.
+To create the image in Figure 6-8, do the following steps.

-- I Open the Plot Parameters dialog box from the Postprocessing menu. - 2 On the General page, clear the Geometry edges check box and make sure that the Surface check box is selected. - 3 On the Surface page, select Velocity field from the Predefined quantities list on the Surface Data tab and click Apply.
+- I Open the Plot Parameters dialog box from the Postprocessing menu. - 2 On the General page, clear the Geometry edges check box and make sure that the Surface check box is selected.

+3 On the Surface page, select Velocity field from the Predefined quantities list on the Surface Data tab and click Apply.

-To create the images in Figure 6-5 do the following steps:
+To create the images in Figure 6-9 do the following steps:

-- 4 On the General page, select the time step at 0.22 from the Solution at time list. - 5 Select the Contour plot type. - 6 On the Contour page, type eta in the Expression edit field. - 7 In the Contour levels frame, select the Vector with isolevels and type linspace(1e-3,1.1e-3,10). - 8 In the Contour color area, select Uniform color, click the Color button, and select white color.
+- 4 On the General page, select the time step at 0.22 from the Solution at time list. - 5 Select the Contour plot type. - 6 On the Contour page, type eta in the Expression edit field. - 7 In the Contour levels frame, select the Vector with isolevels and type range(1e-3,1e-5,1.1e-3). - 8 In the Contour color area, select Uniform color, click the Color button, and select white.
 Click OK to close the Contour Color dialog box.
-Clear the Color scale check box. - 9 Click Apply in the Plot Parameters dialog box.
+Clear the Color legend check box. - 9 Click Apply in the Plot Parameters dialog box.